NotLawson/rainfall-tracker/README.md

 ## Quick start

-> Want the run a demo?
-Go to the example branch to download some demo data
+> Want to run a demo?
+Go to the [example](https://github.com/NotLawson/rainfall-tracker/tree/example) branch to download some demo data

 Go to the latest [release](https://github.com/NotLawson/rainfall-tracker/releases) and download the source code.